axelarnetwork/axelar-examples/README.md

 ## Getting Started

-To build cross-chain dApps using Axelar SDK, you must first set up your development environment.
-This section provides a detailed explanation on how to set up your development environment for running the examples.
+Ready to explore the `axelar-examples`?
+First, make sure you have your development environment set up.
+This section provides detailed instructions to help you get started.

 ## One-time setup